Don't let those green beans go bad! Learn how to spot the signs of spoilage and keep your produce fresh.

 Signs That Green Beans Are Bad

-The first thing you'll notice when green beans are going bad is a change in their appearance.
+The first thing you'll notice when they're going bad is a change in their appearance.
 Fresh green beans should have a vibrant green color that indicates their freshness.
 However, if you start to see brown spots, it's a clear sign that the beans are past their prime.
 Brown spots can appear as small blemishes or spread across the bean, indicating spoilage.

 Overripe beans may also lose their vibrant color and take on a yellowish or dull hue.
 This color change is a clear indicator that the beans are no longer fresh and should be discarded.

-In addition to sliminess, green beans that have gone bad may also become soft or limp.
+In addition to sliminess, they have gone bad may also become soft or limp.
 Fresh beans should snap easily when bent, but if they bend without breaking, it means they've lost their crisp texture and are no longer fresh.

 Fresh green beans should have little to no smell.
 However, when they go bad, they may emit an unpleasant odor.
 A sour or musty smell is a clear indicator that the beans are spoiled and should be thrown away.
 Trust your nose—if they don't smell right, they probably aren't!